sesamesoftware/DeploymentGuide/guides/installwithORM.md

 ### Creating the Stack

-1. login to your oci tenancy
+1. Login to your OCI tenancy
 2. click &#9776; &rarr; Developer Services &rarr; Resource Manager &rarr; Stacks
 3. ![Resource Manager Stacks](../images/stacks.png)
    1. Set the compartment you whish to build in
-   2. click Create Stack
+   2. Click Create Stack
 4. ![Create Stack](../images/CreateStack.png)
-   1. select My Configuration
+   1. Select My Configuration
    2. Select .zip File
    3. Browse to the download location of RelationalJunctionOCIStack.zip
-   4. click ok
+   4. Click OK
 5. You can optionally change the name
-6. change compartment to create the stack in
+6. Change compartment to create the stack in.
-7. and add tags
+7. Add tags
-8. clickNext
+8. click Next

 ---